GareerSenpai/Cashlens/README.md

 ### 2️⃣ Configure Environment Variables

-Create a **.env.local** file in the same directory where your **application.yml** is present in the server directory based on the example below:
+Create a **.env.properties** file in the same directory where your **application.yml** is present in the server directory based on the example below:

 ### .env.example